 Port Huron Museum Programs

-Log Cabin Pioneer Days (Available in the Classroom our at the Carnegie Center)
+Log Cabin Pioneer Days (Available in the Classroom our at the Carnegie Museum)

-Michigan Heritage Days (Available in the Classroom our at the Carnegie Center)
+Michigan Heritage Days (Available in the Classroom our at the Carnegie Museum)

 Students explore Michigan’s heritage with hands-on projects about local industries.
 They will participate in an assembly-line to produce a model car constructed out of macaroni, make paper from pulp, practice the method settlers used for rope-making, experience a Trading Post and design log marks from logging camps.